polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 }
 ```

-The file above contains what you would expect from a mocked protocol: conformance to it with empty implementations and a set of variables to check whether these protocol methods have been called.
+The file above contains what you would expect from a mock: conformance to it with empty method implementations and a set of variables to check whether these protocol methods have been called.
 And the best part...
 Sourcery writes it for you! 🎉

 ## How to run Sourcery from a Swift Package?

 By now you might be wondering how or when to run Sourcery in a Swift package.
-You could do it manually and drag the files in or run the script from the command line in the package's directory but, for Swift Packages, there are two built-in ways of running executables:
+You could do it manually and drag the files in to the package or run the script from the command line in the package's directory but, for Swift Packages, there are two built-in ways of running executables:

-1. Via a **command plugin**, which needs to be triggered manually.
+1. Via a **command plugin**, which is run arbitrarily based on user input
 2. Via a **build tool plugin**, which runs as part of the package's build process.

-In this article I will be covering what a Sourcery command plugin looks like, but I am already working on a part two where I will be creating a build tool plugin.
+In this article I will be covering what a Sourcery command plugin looks like, but I am already working on a part two where I will be creating a build tool plugin, which presents numerous very interesting challenges.

 ## Creating the plugin package

-Let's first start by creating an empty package and getting rid of tests and other folders we might not need.
-Then we can create a new `plugin` target and add the sourcery's binary as its executable.
-Since this package will be used by clients, the plugin also needs to be defined as a product for consumers:
+Let's first start by creating an empty package and getting rid of tests and other folders we will not need for now.
+Then we can create a new `plugin` target and add Sourcery's binary as its dependency.

+For this plugin to be used by consumers it also needs to be defined as a product:

 ```swift:Package.swift
 // swift-tools-version: 5.6